 Greg had dedicated a good part of his life to researching, learning and teaching about the Kingdom of God.
 He wasn’t bringing some worldly philosophy that would throw the church into error, cause chaos and lead them to abandon Christ.

 John clearly wanted to be right and puff his chest out.
-In his effort to do this, the verses he read were completely taken out of context.
+In his effort to do this, he took verses completely out of context.
 But even if he would have been right about what the Scripture teaches, he was completely wrong because the source of his behavior was not the Spirit.

 Principles are not a source of life

 Let me be clear.
-The Spirit of God will always operate within and express the principles of His Kingdom.
+The Spirit of God will always operate within and express the biblical principles.
 You can’t say your source is the Spirit of God if you’re expressing a worldly principle.

 But principles can be used without the Spirit of God.
 Principles are not a source of life.
 When the Spirit isn’t guiding and animating the behavior, principles can bring disorder and death by fracturing relationships.